vtrlx/lgi/README.md

 ## Credits

-LuaGObject would not be possible without the work of Christian Hergert, who did the initial work on keeping LGI up to date.
+LuaGObject would not be possible without the work of Christian Hergert, who did the initial work on moving LGI to GIRepository 2.80.

 LuaGObject is also built on the work of LGI's developers, listed below in no particular order.